-In a single decade, David and Andrea Snyder will have launched two dining concepts and opened eight restaurants as owners.
+In a single decade, David and Andrea Snyder will have launched two dining concepts and opened six restaurants as owners.

 “Before Urban Cookhouse was even financially comfortable, I was approached and offered The Summit location,” which opened in November 2011 at the lifestyle center off U.S. 280, said David.
 While the Snyders now own a licensee group that includes the Homewood, Summit, downtown Birmingham and Tuscaloosa locations, Urban Cookhouses can also be found in three other Alabama cities as well as four other states.

 The Snyders’ newest concept, Farm Bowl + Juice Co., specializes in acai berry and oatmeal bowls as well as cold-pressed juices and smoothies.
 They launched that brand in January 2018 in the same building with their relocated and expanded Homewood Urban Cookhouse.
 By November 2018, the Snyders had added another Farm Bowl + Juice Co. next to their Tuscaloosa Urban Cookhouse, which they had opened two years earlier.

 While the restaurants are separate businesses, “we build them together,” said Andrea.
 “It is just easier to manage as a dual concept from capital expenditures to the build out, to management.”